Free Trial

 What is John Hancock Core Plus Bond ETF's current short interest?

-Short interest is the volume of John Hancock Core Plus Bond ETF shares that have been sold short but have not yet been closed out or covered.
-As of August 31st, investors have sold 1,700 shares of JHCP short.
-0.08% of John Hancock Core Plus Bond ETF's shares are currently sold short.
+Short interest is the volume of John Hancock Core Plus Bond ETF shares that have been sold short but have not yet been covered or closed out.
+As of September 15th, traders have sold 18,900 shares of JHCP short.
 Learn More on John Hancock Core Plus Bond ETF's current short interest.

-What is a good short interest percentage for John Hancock Core Plus Bond ETF?
+What is a good short interest ratio for John Hancock Core Plus Bond ETF?

 Is John Hancock Core Plus Bond ETF's short interest increasing or decreasing?

-John Hancock Core Plus Bond ETF saw a decline in short interest during the month of August.
-As of August 31st, there was short interest totaling 1,700 shares, a decline of 63.8% from the previous total of 4,700 shares.
+John Hancock Core Plus Bond ETF saw a increase in short interest in the month of September.
+As of September 15th, there was short interest totaling 18,900 shares, an increase of 1,011.8% from the previous total of 1,700 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does John Hancock Core Plus Bond ETF's short interest compare to its competitors?